ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ## The Capsule-Protocol Header Field {#hdr}

-The "Capsule-Protocol" header field is an Item Structured Field, see {{Section 3.3 of !STRUCT-FIELD=RFC8941}}; its value MUST be a Boolean.
+The "Capsule-Protocol" header field is an Item Structured Field, see {{Section 3.3 of !STRUCT-FIELD=RFC8941}}; its value MUST be a Boolean; any other value type MUST be handled as if the field were not present by recipients.
+This document does not define any parameters for the Capsule-Protocol header field value, but future documents might define parameters.
+Receivers MUST ignore unknown parameters.

-Endpoints indicate that the Capsule Protocol is in use on a data stream by sending a Capsule-Protocol header field with a value of ?1.
-A Capsule-Protocol header field with a value of ?0 has the same semantics as when the header is not present.
+Endpoints indicate that the Capsule Protocol is in use on a data stream by sending a Capsule-Protocol header field with a true value.
+A Capsule-Protocol header field with a false value has the same semantics as when the header is not present.

 Intermediaries MAY use this header field to allow processing of HTTP Datagrams